top of page

 Minute 5: Setting an Intention for Tomorrow

-End your ritual by setting a simple intention for the next day.
+I end my ritual by setting a simple intention for the next day.
 It could be:

 • Staying calm during a busy meeting